Unveiling the Best of the Tomahawk Cruise Missile

 The Tomahawk Block III: Introduced in 1993, incorporated several enhancements.
 These improvements included the implementation of time-of-arrival control and the enhancement of accuracy for the Digital Scene Matching Area Correlator (DSMAC), along with the integration of jam-resistant GPS technology.
 The missile also featured a smaller and lighter WDU-36 warhead, engine refinements, and an extended missile range.

-We would encourage you to explore this article as well: Explore The Best Of M142 HIMARS Artillery Rocket System
+We would encourage you to explore this article as well: Let's Delve Into Kh-59 Long Range Precision Strike ASM

 One significant addition was the Tactical Tomahawk Weapons Control System (TTWCS).
 This system took advantage of a loitering capability within the missile’s flight path, enabling commanders to redirect the missile to an alternative target when necessary.
 It could be reprogrammed in flight to engage pre-designated targets or newly identified ones using GPS coordinates stored in its memory or other specified GPS coordinates.
 Additionally, the missile had the capability to transmit data about its status back to the commanding officer.
 The Tomahawk Block III entered service with the U.S. Navy in late 2004.
 Notably, the Tactical Tomahawk Weapons Control System (TTWCS) introduced the capability for limited mission planning directly on board the firing unit (FRU).